b9Joker108/hummingbird_style/lexicon/introduction_v1_02102025.md

 ## Prerequisites ##

+* Personal Knowledge Management (PKM) and a deep and rigorous triangulation (progressive) of all entries of import
 * Basic knowledge of hormones in relation to human biochemistry
 * Basic knowledge of appropriate hydration and appropriate fats and oils
   * After significant sedentary non-activity and/or convalescence from significant convalescence: